 It is said that a religion without a Goddess is halfway to atheism; so we must ask “who is the wife of God?”
 She co-reigns with Zeus-Helios as the Mother of the Gods.
 She is the one who birthed the Intellective and creative Gods; co-reigning as both the mother and spouse of mighty Zeus-Helios.
 She is the forethought of the Intelligible Realm, and She is the one we pray to in perfecting theurgy.
-Many named; She is also called Hekate, Rhea, Gaia, and Artemis.
+Many named; She is also called Hekate, Rhea, Gaia, and Deo.

 Role in the cosmos